 TAKE SHORTER SHOWERS

 More often than not, the shower offers us a certain kind of solitude that allows us to wallow deeply into our thoughts.
-However, this avenue for contemplation is often equated to wasting too much water during long showers.
+However, this avenue for contemplation is often equated with wasting too much water during long showers.
 To prevent this from happening, limit your showers to approximately 5-7 minutes and whenever possible use the traditional pail and dipper as you will be conserving more water this way.

 CHECK FAUCETS AND PIPES FOR LEAKS